edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/extensions.md

 ## Use Sizes Wisely
 The size of objects in VR is crucial.
 Realistic experiences use objects with accurate sizes.
 However, accurate sizes are not always best.
 You can alter sizes to make a creative statement, change the meaning of your scene, add goofiness, and more.

-Check out how the meaning of the following scenes changes based on the size of the objects.
+Check out how the following scenes have different stories when object sizes vary.

 <div style="text-align:center">
 	<script src="//vizor.io/scripts/embed.js" data-vizorurl="//vizor.io/embed/techstart/vizor_lesson_scale_escape" ></script>